Fact Sheet G3

 Parties who wish to contest seats in an election can apply to the Victorian Electoral Commission (VEC) to be registered.
 You can only register your party if it meets certain formal requirements.

-The VEC prints each registered party’s name (or an abbreviation) next to their candidates on each ballot paper.
+The VEC prints each registered party’s name (or an abbreviation) and logo next to their candidates on each ballot paper.
 They also benefit from other rights, such as an easier method of nominating candidates.